pasadinhas/oauth-4-laravel/README.md

 ## Supported services

 The library supports both oAuth 1.x and oAuth 2.0 compliant services.
 A list of currently implemented services can be found below.
-More services will be implemented soon.
+If you implement a service, feel free to make a pull request with it!

 Included service implementations: